EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

                          :l1=#1,#2,#3[,#4]
                          :l2=#1,#2,#3[,#4]

                      l1 and l2 specify the first and second direction vectors, respectively.
-The first three numbers
-                     specify the orientation and the fourth specifies the ``length''.  #1,#2,#3 select the increments in mesh points along each of the three lattice vectors that define the direction vector.
+The first three numbers specify the orientation and the fourth specifies the "length". #1,#2,#3 select the increments in mesh points along each of the three lattice vectors that define the direction vector.
 Thus a direction vector in Cartesian coordinates is

                          #1/n1 p1 + #2/n2 p2 + #3/n3 p3
                      The last number (#4) specifies how many points to take in that direction and therefore corresponds to a length.